eezstreet/SWATEliteForce/README.md

   * SWAT will listen to and respond to sounds even when they have an enemy, so they have better situational awareness.
   * SWAT clears rooms quicker and drops a lightstick after clearing.
   * SWAT now turns at the same rate that suspects do (which is faster) and have higher field of vision.
+  * SWAT no longer moves out of the way if they are deploying a wedge and they are bumped by the door.
+Note, if they are moving into position to deploy the wedge, they will still get out of the way.

 ## GAMEPLAY ##
   * Maps may now alter themselves based on difficulty level, for instance adding more suspects or traps in Elite difficulty.
 Only a few maps use this feature currently.